micmejia/bible-dump/AMPC/Mark/Mark 13.md

 For nation will rise against nation, and kingdom against kingdom.
-There will be earthquakes in various places; there will be famines _and calamities_.
-This is but the beginning of the intolerable anguish _and_ suffering [only the first of the birth pangs].
+There will be earthquakes in various places; there will be famines and calamities.
+This is but the beginning of the intolerable anguish and suffering [only the first of the birth pangs].